mikeplavsky/skunk/README.rst

 ./main.py will process all templates from **path2templates** and generate directories tree with SQL scripts into **path2result**

-There are all templates directories which should be considered during processing in **templates_dir**
+There are all templates directories which should be considered during processing in **templates_dirs**

 Examples: